jmanc3/winbar/README.md

 * The default font set in ~/.config/winbar/winbar.cfg is "Segoe UI" so either have that on your system or set it to something else

-* There are three themes available default, light, dark, and dark-clear.
+* There are four themes available default, light, dark, and dark-clear.
 Set your preferred in ~/.config/winbar/winbar.cfg

 * Winbar is tested against openbox but it should work with other EWMH compliant window managers.